 There are common Boston construction accident premises liability injuries.
 Initiating civil litigation against a property owner for an injury you sustained on their land can be challenging, especially when you were hurt in a construction accident.
 Obtaining compensation for a construction-site mishap involves several lawyers of claims, so it is best to consult with a local lawyer before entering litigation.
 Without proper preparation, your Boston construction premises liability case could avoid trial.
-Consider retaining a skilled Cambridge construction accident attorney from our firm for assistance with filing a Boston premises liability construction accident lawsuit.
+Consider retaining a skilled Boston construction accident attorney from our firm for assistance with filing a Boston premises liability construction accident lawsuit.

 The Process of Premises Liability Lawsuits for Construction Site Injuries

 Typically, the process for filing a Boston premises liability construction accident lawsuit begins when an attorney sends a written notification to the potential defendant alleging that they were negligent in causing the hazardous and unsafe conditions which led to the claimant’s injuries. it is also important to file a complaint with the appropriate court.
 If the damages are in excess of $25,000, then the complaint should be filed in the Superior Court in Massachusetts, in whichever county has jurisdiction over the case.

 Afterwards, the defendant would notify their general liability insurance company of the pending claim.
 Under state law, their insurance company would have to provide written confirmation of the coverage that is available to them, as well as its limits, upon receipt of a written notice.
 After the defendant has submitted a response, their legal representative will periodically update them with documents and work to understand the nature and extent of the damages that are being claimed.